orientechnologies/orientdb-docs/Troubleshooting.md

 ### WARNING: Connection re-acquired transparently after XXXms and Y retries: no errors will be thrown at application level

 This means that probably default timeouts are too low and server side operation need more time to complete.
-Follow these  [MemoryLocker.lockMemory](MemoryLocker.lockMemory.md)Performance-Tuning#remote_connections.suggestions]].
+Follow these  [Performance Tuning](Performance-Tuning.md).

 ### Could not find artifact com.orientechnologies:orientdb-core:jar:1.0-SNAPSHOT in orientechnologies-repository(http://www.orientechnologies.com/listing/m2)

 Your maven configuration points to the old Orient Technologies repository: http://www.orientechnologies.com/listing/m2.

-Follow this configuration: [### Record id invalid -1:-2
+### Record id invalid -1:-2

-This message is relative to a temporary [Concepts#recordidrecordid](Download.md#via_maven_repository).]] generated inside a transaction.
+This message is relative to a temporary record id generated inside a transaction.
 For more information look at [Transactions](Transactions.md).
 This means that the record hasn't been correctly serialized.

 ### Brand new records are created with version major than 0